Over four hours of in-depth wisdom on the mother, companion, and servant archetypes.

-Nurturing is innate to those who have the mother, companion, or the servant as part of their sacred contract.
+Nurturing is innate to those who have the mother, companion, or the servant archetype.
 Giving, selflessness, and caring drive these archetypes.
 Pouring oneself into service is a beautiful offering to the world, and it often results in personal hardship for the nurturers.

 Nurturers, by nature, are best at remembering what other people need and tend to neglect self-care.
 Burnout is common for nurturers.
 They also struggle when others reject their help.
 Without someone to help, they can wander aimlessly.
 Because they need to be needed, they may offer their support in inappropriate ways and places.
 These struggles trigger a healing crisis that calls the nurturer to reassess her life and how much she gives.

 Each nurturer archetype has her own journey to mother, companion, and serve herself.
 However, the path does not end there.
 Healing culminates in the ability to connect with a higher calling and purpose.
 This course outlines the journey from a focus on others to focus on self to embracing a life of nurturing on purpose.
 Stacey describes each of the unique divine callings of the mother, companion, and servant.

 All three of these archetypes care for others in their particular way.
 Throughout this course, Stacey details the power dynamics and motivation of each archetype so you learn the difference between them.
 The mother, companion, and servant all love to give, but they have specific ways and certain people they help.